3096/NTR-Screenshot-Mover/README.md

 - Figure out how to build .cia
 - Optionally, launch BootNTRSelector when done
 - Custom paths (also luma screenshot support)
-- .zip packing
 - Combine top and bottom screen
 - Convert to png format
-- Display remaining time
+- Better UI and scrollable

 ## Building: